ps-tuebingen-courses/pl1-lecture-notes/src/27-type-inference/type-inference.md

 ```scala mdoc:invisible
 import scala.language.implicitConversions
 ```

 Type inference (sometimes called type reconstruction) is the idea to avoid type annotations in the program and instead infer all typing-related information from the program.
-For instance, if ``+`` is an operator on numbers, then we can infer that ``x`` must have the number type in an expression ``x+1``.
+For instance, if ``+`` is an operator on numbers, then we can infer that ``x`` must have the number type in an expression ``x + 1``.

 The best-known type inference algorithm is Hindley-Milner type inference with so-called "let-polymorphism".
 The basic idea of this algorithm is that the type checker synthesizes fresh type variables whenever a type that is not yet known is needed as an input to a recursive call of the type checking algorithm.
-For instance, in a function definition, a fresh type variable is created for the type fo the function argument.
+For instance, in a function definition, a fresh type variable is created for the type of the function argument.
 In addition to producing a type as output, the type checker will also produce a set of equality constraints between types (containing type variables).
 Type checking succeeds only if these equality constraints have a solution.
 "Having a solution" means that there is a _substitution_ (a mapping from type variables to types) that makes all equations trivial.
-For instance, the substitution that substitutes ``X`` by ``Num`` and ``Y`` by ``Bool``is a solution for the constraints ``FunType(X,Bool) == FunType(Num,Y)``.
+For instance, the substitution that substitutes ``X`` by ``Num`` and ``Y`` by ``Bool`` is a solution for the constraints ``FunType(X, Bool) == FunType(Num, Y)``.

-In the above code we choose a slightly different representation of substitution, namely as a function that performs the substitution (with regard to our discussion of refunctionalization we could say that we refunctionalize the substitution type).
+In the code below we choose a slightly different representation of substitution, namely as a function that performs the substitution (with regard to our discussion of refunctionalization we could say that we refunctionalize the substitution type).

 ```scala mdoc
 enum Type: